 In the classroom, any pupil can access their school’s technology and has the opportunity to develop their digital literacy.
 At home, with platforms facilitating or blocking basic learning, the gap in technology skills could severely widen.

 What’s more, without pupils returning en masse to classrooms, this limited access to technology, broadband and online learning tools could reveal a widening gap in educational outcomes this year.
 The problem is also exacerbated by the amount of remote learning different educational settings are able to provide.

 Looking at data from Teacher Tapp, for example, the gap is stark: between 62 and 76% of private secondary school teachers hosted online lessons between April and June.
 In state-funded secondary schools, the numbers were between 6 and 17%.

 At Promethean, the ActivPanel Elements Series of front-of-class displays support the wider return to school.
 In the classroom it boosts engagement which supports better results, facilitates collaboration to build confidence and improve well being, and gives all pupils fair and equal access to the latest tech.
-To request a remote or onsite demo, please get in touch.
+Get in touch to request a remote or onsite demo.